codefellows/seattle-201n21/class-04/README.md

     - if getting help, maybe best to go to another table?
     - if question, does it have to be asked to move forward?  if not, perhaps save til you have a few and ask them in same conversation - less interupptions
     - silence mics when not engaging group
-    - weigh the benefit of collaborative table vs mic off room
+    - weigh the benefit of collaborative table vs mic off table.
+      - maybe a mix of both?
+      - sometimes you  know what you need to do and just need to shred out the code.
+      - sometimes you need collaboration
 - Concepts feel (somewhat) comfortable in lecture, not in lab
   - that's ok!  you start to learn, then see it a different way.  you know more than you think you do!
   - remember to ask for help, and keep playing with the toys in the sand box